|ROBERT LUCAS - THE SILVER SINGER

 longer stand to travel or put out the needed energy for performing.
 It hit him hard.
 He

-Bob is now 72 years old and on kidney hemodialysis three days per week.
-Recently,
+At this writing Bob is 72 years old and on kidney hemodialysis three days per week.

-he was diagnosed with CHF However, through the encouragement of his family and
+Recently, he was diagnosed with CHF.
+However, through the encouragement of his

-You may shake hands with Bob by making a free will offering through PayPal.
-Just
+You may shake hands with Bob by making small coffee fund offering through PayPal.

 Any amount is appreciated.